-These Apricot Glazed Cornish Game Hens are perfect for your holiday dinner table.
+This is the best Cornish Game Hen recipe.
+Apricot glazed cornish hens are the perfect main dish for your holiday dinner table.

 Now that it’s November – It’s time to start thinking about Thanksgiving!
 I already have visions of stuffing, pumpkin pie and brussels sprouts running through my head.
 The one thing that I’ve not yet decided on for this year’s feast is the main dish.